trickv/trick.vanstaveren.us_jekyll/wiki/Sandbox.md

 Other Resources
 ---------------

-If you would like to learn a lot more about debugging Mono applications, read the Mono Project's [Debugging](http://www.mono-project.com/Debugging) page.
+If you would like to learn a lot more about debugging Mono applications by displaying all exceptions, getting threaded stack traces, and tracing program flow in some or all namespaces, read the Mono Project's [Debugging](http://www.mono-project.com/Debugging) page.